Chethanastakar/aishu-chethu-wedding-card/README.md

 </details>

-With the divine grace of the almighty, inviting you and your family to wedding to be held on **11th Feb at [BHAGAVAN SRI BALAJI KALYANA MANTAPA](https://goo.gl/maps/5z5xX2hTYzU8VGEJ9), sira, karnataka from 7:00 PM** onwards.
+With the divine grace of the almighty, inviting you and your family, wedding to be held on **11th Feb at [BHAGAVAN SRI BALAJI KALYANA MANTAPA](https://goo.gl/maps/5z5xX2hTYzU8VGEJ9), sira, karnataka from 7:00 PM** onwards.

 - [Download](https://github.com/Chethanastakar/aishu-chethu-wedding-card/raw/main/invitation/pdfcard.pdf) the Invitation card